xecrets/xecrets-licensing/docs/Xecrets.Licensing.Implementation.BuildUtc.md

 ## BuildUtc Class

-An [IBuildUtc](Xecrets.Licensing.Abstractions.IBuildUtc.md 'Xecrets.Licensing.Abstractions.IBuildUtc') implementation using assembly meta data, like:
+An [IBuildUtc](Xecrets.Licensing.Abstractions.IBuildUtc.md 'Xecrets.Licensing.Abstractions.IBuildUtc') implementation using assembly meta data, like: [assembly: AssemblyMetadata("BuildUtc",
-[assembly: AssemblyMetadata("BuildUtc", "[Build DateTime]")]
-The value can also be "UseExecutableDateTime" in which case we'll use the time stamp
+"[Build DateTime]")] The value can also be "UseExecutableDateTime" in which case we'll use the time stamp of the
-of the executable instead, and also consider this a GPL build.
+executable file instead, and also consider this a GPL build.
+The idea is that a CI build process will replace the
+"UseExecutableDateTime" placeholder value of the BuildUtc attribute with the actual build time, thus enabling a
+nicely directly buildable open source project, while still being able to perform internal builds with a specific
+build time.

 ```csharp
 public class BuildUtc :